thiru15ch/Sadguru/README.md

 	image_file(varchar)

-Finally go to CMD change the directory to where the project is located
+>> Finally open the command prompt in Windows & change the directory to where the project is located

-use the command - python app.py
+>> Type the command - python app.py

-	Now you will get a running on http://27.0.0.1:5000/ copy the link and paste it in browser to see sadguru's amrut tulya tea shop homepage.
+	Now you will get a running on http://27.0.0.1:5000/

+>> Copy the above host link and paste it in browser to see 'Sadguru's Amrit Tulya Tea Shop' homepage.